Data archived at FSD are freely available for research and teaching purposes.

 Fax number: +358 3 343 9088

-The forms are available in RTF and ASCII formats on our forms page.
+More information on filling in the forms and forms in RTF and ASCII formats are available on our forms page.
 You can order sevaral datasets with one access application but please note that for each different purpose of use there must be a separate application.
 If several persons use the data, each person must send a separate, personally signed Agreement on material use conditions.
 FSD will enter the contact information of all applicants in its client database.

 If the data have already been translated into English, the archive will deliver the data in a few days after approving the access application and receiving the signed Agreement on material use conditions.
 If the data need to be translated, the archive will provide an estimate of the time needed for translation.